-NextGen VCs are a new class of early-stage investors who are emerging amidst a set of tectonic and transformational shifts in the venture capital industry.
-We are witnessing a historic moment as NextGen VCs are redefining the venture capital industry, as well as changing the underlying relationship between founders and VCs.
-These new fund managers are masterfully marketers of their firms and personal brand, They are also deeply passionate about having a positive impact on the world through their actions and their portfolio companies.
+NextGen VCs are a new class of early-stage investors emerging amidst a set of tectonic and transformational shifts in the venture capital industry.
+We are witnessing a historic moment as NextGen VCs are redefining the venture capital industry and changing the underlying motives, relationships and practices within Venture Capital.
+These new fund managers are often masterful marketers of their firms and personal brand; they are also deeply passionate about positively impacting the world through their actions and their portfolio companies.

 A Changing Industry

 As we are seeing the atomization of venture firms that have faltered in their succession of partners, an increasing number of solo capitalists are launching enduring venture capital firms around the world.
 Simultaneously, we’re seeing a gradual shift in the type of VCs founders are opting to work with and NextGen VCs are a perfect fit for the changing preferences of startups and founders.